ChuckLeon/do-you-need-gpt/README.md

 ## Usage

-**Search Images**: Use the search functionality to find images from Unsplash, Pexels, and Pixabay.
+**Search Images** - Use the search functionality to find images from Unsplash, Pexels, and Pixabay.
-**Sign Up**: Create an account to access the AI image generation feature.
+**Sign Up** - Create an account to access the AI image generation feature.
-**Generate AI Images**: If you cannot find what you need, use the AI image generation feature.
+**Generate AI Images** - If you cannot find what you need, use the AI image generation feature.

 ## Contributing